Indian Military Academy: Post-Independence

-Following the Independence of India in August 1947 and the subsequent partition into Pakistan, a number of British officers who were trainers in the academy left for Britain, while Pakistani cadets left for Pakistan.
+Following the Independence of India in August 1947 and the subsequent partition creating Pakistan, a number of British officers who were trainers in the academy left for Britain, while Pakistani cadets left for Pakistan.
 A total of 110 Pakistani cadets then continued their training at Pakistan Military Academy, Kakul.
 Brigadier Thakur Mahadeo Singh, DSO, was appointed the first Indian Commandant of the academy.
 The 189 GCs who graduated on 20 December 1947 were the first class from IMA to be commissioned into a free India.

 In late 1947, the Chiefs of Staff of the Indian Armed Forces, following the recommendation of a 1946 committee headed by Field Marshal Sir Claude Auchinleck, decided to initiate an action plan to commission a new Joint Services training academy.
 In the interim, they decided to conduct Joint Services training at IMA.
 The academy was renamed the Armed Forces Academy and a new Joint Services Wing (JSW) was commissioned on 1 January 1949, while training of Army officers continued in the Military Wing.
 The academy was renamed as the National Defence Academy (NDA) on 1 January 1950, ahead of India becoming a Republic.
 In December 1954, when the new Joint Services training academy was established in Khadakwasla, near Pune, the NDA name along with the Joint Services Wing was transferred to Khadakwasla.
 The academy in Dehradun was then rechristened as the Military College.
 Brigadier M.M.
 Khanna, MVC was the first IMA alumni to be appointed Commandant of IMA at the end of 1956.
 In 1960, the founding name, Indian Military Academy, was reinstated.
 On 10 December 1962, on the 30th anniversary of the academy's inauguration, the second President of India, Dr. Sarvapalli Radhakrishnan, presented new colours to the academy.

 After the Sino-Indian War of 1962, special measures were introduced.
 From 1963 until August 1964, the duration of regular classes was truncated, emergency courses were initiated, and new living quarters for cadets were added.
 However, unlike previous wars, the Indo-Pakistan War of 1965 and that of 1971 did not disrupt Academy training or graduation schedules.
 On 11 February 1971, William G Westmoreland, Chief of Staff, United States Army, visited the academy.

 In 1976, the four battalions of the academy were renamed after Field Marshal Kodandera Madappa Cariappa, General Kodandera Subayya Thimayya, Field Marshal Sam Manekshaw and Lieutenant General Premindra Singh Bhagat, with two companies each.
 On 15 December 1976, then President Fakhruddin Ali Ahmed presented new colours to the academy.
 In the 1970s, the Army Cadet College (ACC) was shifted from Pune to Dehradun, becoming a wing of IMA.
 In 2006, the ACC was merged into IMA as the fifth battalion, the Siachen Battalion.

 By 1 October 2019, the 87th Raising Day, the number of GCs to have graduated from IMA stood at 61,762, including foreign alumni from 33 friendly countries.
 Foreign countries included Angola, Afghanistan, Bhutan, Myanmar, Ghana, Iraq, Jamaica, Kazakhstan, Kyrgyzstan, Malaysia, Nepal, Nigeria, Palestine, Philippines, Singapore, Sri Lanka, Tajikistan, Tanzania, Tonga, Uganda, Yemen and Zambia.